Can I Get Disability For Anxiety? (Updated for 2024)

 Anxiety can be considered a disability by the Social Security Administration (SSA), especially if it significantly impairs a person's ability to perform essential life activities and work full-time.
 However, whether it qualifies as a disability depends on individual circumstances and the severity of the anxiety.

 Those with anxiety disorder can qualify for disability, and even get disability for anxiety, so long as they are able to prove to the SSA that their anxiety makes it impossible to work.
+How much compensation the SSA pays for a mental health disability varies on a case-by-case basis.
 If you are someone who is applying to try to get disability for anxiety, you must submit evidence showing how your anxiety disorder matches the SSA's Blue Book requirements.

 Further Reading: Tips On Qualifying For Disability Benefits With Anxiety